Case Report | DOI: https://doi.org/10.31579/2768-2757/080

 Figure 1: Preoperative view of the amputated fingers.

-K-wires were delivered through the amputated joints first and then toward the metacarpal bones (retrograde fashion) (Figure 2).
+K-wires was delivered through the amputated joints first and then toward the metacarpal bones (retrograde fashion) (Figure 2).
 The right wrist was entered with appropriate incisions from the volar aspect, and the muscle groups were exposed.
 The proximal ends of the cut FDP tendons were passed through the carpal tunnel.
 The FDS tendons were not repaired because of potential adhesions and to keep them for reconstruction procedures that may be needed later.
 The FDP tendons were repaired by modified Kessler technique.
-After repairing the arterial ends for anastomosis; the ulnar digital artery of the 5th finger, the common digital artery to the 4th and 5th fingers, the common digital artery to 3rd and 4th fingers, the common digital artery to 2nd and 3rd fingers and the superficial palmar arch were repaired using an 8-0 Dylon suture.
+After repairing the arterial ends for anastomosis; the ulnar digital artery of the 5th finger, the common digital artery to the 4th and 5th fingers, the common digital artery to 3rd and 4th fingers, the common digital artery to 2nd and 3rd fingers and the superficial palmar arch were repaired using an 8-0 Dylon suture.
 The anastomoses were checked for blood flow and all of them were working well.
 The radial digital nerve of the 2nd finger, the common digital nerve to the 2nd and 3rd fingers and the ulnar digital nerve of the 5th finger were repaired.

 Figure 2: K-wires inserted into the amputated part.